What Happens If a Construction Client Fails to Pay?

 2. Mediation and Arbitration

 In a typical mediation procedure, a neutral third party, called the mediator, assists the contractor and clients in finding a resolution.
 The mediator does not decide the matter.
 Instead, they facilitate and encourage the parties to settle.
 If the parties use a court-appointed mediator, the details of the agreement would be presented to the court, where a judge approves and signs it as a judicial decision.
-Where the parties cannot find an agreement, they can proceed to court like usual.
+Where the parties cannot reach an agreement, they can proceed to court like usual.

 Arbitration is consensual and involves a third party called the arbitrator — or a panel of arbitrators — but the arbitrators make the final decision without a judge or mediator.
 The arbitral award binds the parties without court approval and can only be set aside in limited instances.